 - Thanks to Belgian legislation, your securities already enjoy a high level of protection.
 As a result, if you opt for an individual customer account, you will, in principle, enjoy no higher protection than with an Omnibus account.

-- The management of an individual segregated customer account requires additional administration, which leads to a higher cost for this type of account.
-More information can be found in the brochure Pricing of the main securities transactions.
+- The management of an individualized customer account with segregated assets requires administration, which results in a higher cost for this type of account.

 - Would you prefer an individual customer account?
 Simply contact your BNP Paribas Fortis Business Centre or your trusted adviser.